Early Retirement Calculator

 Retiring in China: What Americans Need to Know

-If your FIRE number is $555,000 and you're pulling the standard 4% withdrawal, you're working with roughly $1,850 a month in China -- and that number goes surprisingly far.
-In Chengdu, a city of 21 million people that most Americans couldn't place on a map, $1,850 covers a furnished two-bedroom apartment in a walkable neighborhood like Jinjiang or Wuhou, daily hot pot or dan dan noodles at lunch for under two dollars, a metro system that costs pennies per ride, and still leaves enough for weekend trips to Jiuzhaigou or the pandas.
-Your weekly rhythm might look like morning tai chi in Renmin Park, a $4 sit-down dinner at a restaurant where the chef has been making the same dish for thirty years, and a comfortable margin left over to actually save.
-Compare that to what $1,850 buys in Austin or Denver -- a studio apartment and not much else -- and the math becomes hard to ignore.
+Chengdu holds 21 million people and most Americans could not place it on a map.
+That obscurity is part of the opportunity: a $555,000 portfolio drawing the standard 4% yields roughly $1,850 monthly, which there covers a furnished two-bedroom in a walkable district like Jinjiang or Wuhou, daily hot pot or dan dan noodles at lunch for under two dollars, a metro costing pennies per ride, and weekend trips to Jiuzhaigou or the panda base.
+Mornings might mean tai chi in Renmin Park.
+Dinner might mean $4 at a restaurant where the chef has cooked the same dish for thirty years.
+Set that against what $1,850 buys in Austin or Denver, a studio apartment and little else, and the arithmetic becomes hard to dismiss.

-The cost breakdown in China works roughly like this: housing runs $400 to $700 per month for a decent apartment in Chengdu, climbing to $700 to $1,100 in Beijing or Shanghai.
-Food is where the savings become dramatic -- eating locally costs $150 to $250 a month even if you eat out twice a day, though imported Western groceries will push that higher.
-Healthcare access at a foreigner-friendly international clinic runs about $100 to $200 monthly for a basic plan, with high-quality care available in every major city.
-Local transport, even including occasional ride-shares, rarely exceeds $50 a month.
-The single best US comparison: what you'd spend on health insurance premiums alone in the States often exceeds your entire Chinese grocery and transport budget combined.
+Housing runs $400 to $700 monthly for a decent Chengdu apartment, climbing to $700 to $1,100 in Beijing or Shanghai.
+Food is where savings turn dramatic, with local eating at $150 to $250 monthly even dining out twice daily, though imported Western groceries push that higher.
+Foreigner-friendly international clinic access runs about $100 to $200 monthly for a basic plan, with high-quality care available in every major city.
+Local transport including occasional ride-shares rarely exceeds $50.
+The sharpest US comparison: monthly health insurance premiums alone in the States often exceed your entire Chinese grocery and transport budget combined.

-China's healthcare scores an 8 out of 10 for quality, and that score holds up in practice at international hospitals in Chengdu, Beijing, and Shanghai, where English-speaking doctors trained abroad are common and wait times are short for those with private coverage.
-The friction shows up elsewhere.
-The Great Firewall means you need a reliable VPN to access Google, Gmail, and most Western social media -- set one up before you land, because it's harder to download from inside the country.
-Banking for foreigners has loosened but still requires patience: a Chinese bank account takes time and documentation to open, and many payment systems run through WeChat Pay or Alipay, which historically required a local bank card.
-English proficiency outside of international districts is genuinely low (EF EPI score of 464 puts it in the moderate range), so learning basic Mandarin isn't optional if you want to handle daily life without constant friction.
-The 90-day visa allowance for US passport holders means you'll need to look seriously at a work or talent visa, a retirement visa in certain cities, or a longer-stay arrangement -- China doesn't yet offer a universal digital nomad visa, and residency pathways require real planning.
+Chinese healthcare scores 8 of 10, and that holds up in practice at international hospitals across Chengdu, Beijing, and Shanghai, where foreign-trained English-speaking doctors are common and private coverage means short waits.
+The friction lives elsewhere.
+The Great Firewall requires a reliable VPN for Google, Gmail, and most Western platforms, arranged before landing since downloading from inside is harder.
+Foreigner banking has loosened while still demanding patience, since a Chinese account takes time and documentation and many payment systems route through WeChat Pay or Alipay, which historically required a local bank card.
+English proficiency outside international districts is genuinely low at an EF score of 464, making basic Mandarin non-optional for handling daily life without constant friction.
+The 90-day allowance on a US passport means seriously examining a work or talent visa, a retirement visa in certain cities, or another long-stay arrangement, since no universal digital nomad visa exists yet and residency pathways demand real planning.

-Americans who retire in China successfully tend to share a few traits: genuine curiosity about the culture, comfort with being the obvious outsider, and patience for bureaucratic processes that move on their own timeline.
-People who stay long-term often say the food, the efficiency of modern Chinese cities, and the low cost of genuine quality of life keeps them anchored.
-People who leave usually cite the internet restrictions, political unpredictability, the difficulty of forming deep social networks without language skills, and the occasional friction of being a Westerner in a system not designed with you in mind.
-If you need easy repatriation of funds or want to feel politically comfortable, those are real concerns to weigh.
+The Americans who succeed here bring genuine cultural curiosity, comfort being the obvious outsider, and patience for bureaucratic processes moving on their own timeline.
+Long-termers cite the food, the efficiency of modern Chinese cities, and the low cost of genuine quality of life as what anchors them.
+Departures cite internet restrictions, political unpredictability, the difficulty of forming deep social networks without language skills, and the occasional friction of being a Westerner inside a system not designed with you in mind.
+Anyone needing easy repatriation of funds or political comfort should weigh those concerns honestly.

-Before you go, spend three to six months studying Mandarin -- even conversational basics changes your entire experience.
-Research the specific visa pathway that fits your situation, whether that's a talent visa, a long-stay tourist arrangement, or one of the pilot retirement visa programs in cities like Hainan.
-Get your financial infrastructure sorted while you're still stateside: set up Wise before you leave, because it works at Chinese ATMs and handles yuan conversion at real exchange rates without the international fees your US bank will quietly charge you.
-Once you arrive, give yourself a month in Chengdu before deciding if Beijing or Shanghai justifies the higher price tag.
-The FIRE number for China is genuinely achievable, and for Americans retiring in China who are willing to meet the country halfway, it can work remarkably well.
+Spend three to six months studying Mandarin before going, since even conversational basics transform the experience.
+Research the specific visa pathway fitting your situation, whether a talent visa, a long-stay tourist arrangement, or one of the pilot retirement programs in cities like Hainan.
+Handle financial infrastructure stateside with Wise established ahead of the flight, since it functions at Chinese ATMs and converts yuan at real rates without the international fees your US bank charges quietly.
+On arrival, give yourself a month in Chengdu before deciding whether Beijing or Shanghai justifies the higher price.
+The number is genuinely achievable, and for Americans willing to meet the country halfway, it works remarkably well.

 Similar Countries by Monthly Budget